yzhang/Jot/README.md

-#Jet - Simplest Javascript Template Language#
+#Jot - Simplest Javascript Template Language#

-Jet tries to be the simplest javascript template language, it mixed HAML's dead-simple markup syntax and Mastache's awesome logic-less template expression.
+Jot tries to be the simplest javascript template language, it borrowed HAML's markup syntax and Mastache's logic-less template syntax, and mixed them together in a simpler way.